GoGo Sentai Boukenger: Allies

 A mysterious boy who was born from a giant peach Satoru and Eiji find in a river.
 The boy develops at an incredible speed growing in one day what a normal human would grow in 10 years.
 It is later revealed that he was sent by the mountain in which the Mountain-Crushing Kanabō was hidden to recover it.
-He is a coward although still trying to take back the Precious.
-Eventually could gather courage from Satoru and Eiji and stand against the Questers.
+Although he is a coward, Taro still tries to take back the Precious.
+He eventually gathers courage from Satoru and Eiji to stand against the Questers.
 He is based upon the Japanese legend of Momotarō.